CrossRef/rest-api-doc/funder_kpi_api.md

 ## Result controls

-You can control the delivery and selection  reuslts using the `rows`, `offset` and `sample` parameters.
+You can control the delivery and selection  results using the `rows`, `offset` and `sample` parameters.

 ### Rows